matecsapo/Fantasy-Premier-League-Model/README.md

 **Note - All underlying training/gameweek-by-gameweek data is sourced from [olbauday/FPL-Elo-Insights](https://github.com/olbauday/FPL-Elo-Insights).
 Massive shout out and thank you for their great work!**

+## Streamlit Webapp
+  - A minimal app to query model is live at: [https://eagleeyefpl.streamlit.app]

 ## Versions
   - V1 - Considerably weaker initial test model
   - V2 - Current/newest + overall strongest model